nais/doc/basics/access.md

 Before following these steps, make sure your team is enabled for Google Cloud Platform, check out [team access] for more information.

-You will also need to perform a self service step to synchronize your user from Azure AD to Google Cloud Platform.
+You will also need to perform a self-service step to synchronize your user from Azure AD to Google Cloud Platform.
 This can be done by following these steps:

 1. Login to https://myapps.microsoft.com using your NAV user